Seezly/covid19-venezuelan-stats/README.en-us.md

 ## New features list

-- [ ] Infected, deaths and recovered linear chart within day 0 until now
+- [X] Infected, deaths and recovered linear chart within day 0 until now
-- [ ] Infected, deaths and recovered linear chart within others latin american countries
+- [ ] Infected, deaths and recovered linear chart within others latin american

+***NOTE: If you want to help contributing with the charts features, you must use the same dependency creating the charts as the project, the project use [Recharts](https://recharts.org/)***

 ## Contributions